2014–15 NC State Wolfpack women's basketball team

 The 2014–15 NC State Wolfpack women's basketball team represented North Carolina State University during the 2014–15 NCAA Division I women's basketball season.
 The Wolfpack, led by second-year head coach Wes Moore, played their home games at Reynolds Coliseum and were members of the Atlantic Coast Conference.
 They finished the season 18–15, 7–9 in ACC play to finish in a three way tie for ninth place.
 They lost in the first round of the ACC women's tournament to Virginia Tech.
-They were invited to the Women's National Invitation Tournament, where they defeated East Tennessee State in the first round, and East Carolina in the second round before falling to Temple in the third round.
+They were invited to the Women's National Invitation Tournament, where they defeated East Tennessee State in the first round and East Carolina in the second round, before falling to Temple in the third round.

 Media

 WKNC acts as the home for Wolfpack women's basketball.
 Patrick Kinas and Rachel Stockdale provide the call for the games.
-ESPN and the ACC RSN will televise select Wolfpack games during the season.
-All non-televised home conference games will be shown on ESPN3 using the radio broadcasters for the call.
+ESPN and the ACC RSN televise select Wolfpack games during the season.
+All non-televised home conference games are shown on ESPN3 using the radio broadcasters for the call.